J.T. Rogers

-Rogers serves as the creator, author, and showrunner of the HBO Max series “Tokyo Vice,” the second season of which begins streaming in February 2024.
-His latest play, "Corruption," debuts at Lincoln Center Theater at the same time.
+JT Rogers is a playwright, screenwriter, and showrunner.
+Rogers serves as the creator, author, and showrunner of the HBO Max series “Tokyo Vice.”
+His latest play, "Corruption," debuted at Lincoln Center Theater in 2024.

 Rogers’ play "Oslo" garnered international acclaim on both Broadway and the West End, earning him numerous awards, including the 2017 Tony Award for Best Play.
 His film adaptation, directed by Bartlett Sher, premiered on HBO, receiving two Emmy nominations and winning the Critics Choice Award for Best Film for Television.